Eric6669/Port-Hamiltonian-Neural-Converter/README.md

 python datasets/preprocess.py --converter_model IGBT --normalization 0
 ```

-The released processed data are based on the **IGBT/Diode detailed model (M1)**.
+The released processed data are based on the **IGBT/Diode detailed model**.
 Use `--converter_model Switching` only if you intentionally want to build a switching-function surrogate model.

 ### Step 3 — Train and Inference